"El Beso" ("The Kiss") by Victor Delfin dominates Lima's oceanfront Parque del Amor (Love Park). |

 "El Beso" is basically a copy of a sculpture at Delfin's home.

-We were told by Delphin's daughter, Lilian Delphin, that the mayor of
+We were told by Delfin's daughter, Lilian Delfin, that the mayor of

 Lima asked Delfin to make a larger version and to design a park around it.